 Potential Differentiator 1: Operating System (Mac OS X)

 Although specs on a Mac cost more, many would argue that Mac OS X is a more efficient operating system that takes better advantage of Mac hardware because both the hardware and software are built by the same company.

 Macs are well-known to have a high build quality.
 It might just be that Apple customers like the look and feel of Macs and are willing to pay for it in the same way that the owner of a luxury vehicle is willing to pay extra for the look and feel of his or her car.
 The look and feel may not account for one hundred percent of the price difference, but it might account for some.

 Potential Differentiator 3: Customer Support

-Apple's customer support, specifically their Genius Bar, is well-known to provide excellent customer service and support that doesn't seem to have a rival on the Windows side.
-Attempts on the Windows side to provide something similar generally don't turn out very well (eg. Best Buy's Geek Squad).
-You can just bring in your Apple product to one of their many stores and you will be quickly helped by a knowledgeable associate.
+Apple’s customer support, specifically their Genius Bar, is well-known to provide excellent customer service and support that doesn’t seem to have a rival on the Windows side.
+Attempts on the Windows side to provide something similar generally don’t turn out very well (eg. Best Buy’s Geek Squad).
+You can just bring in your Apple product to one of their many stores, and a knowledgeable associate will quickly help you.
 This may seem pointless to someone who is a computer expert.
-Why would someone pay more for a product so that if it breaks later you can have someone take a look at it in a convenient way?
-However, it isn't pointless to a less tech-savvy or a very busy person who commands higher wages and is willing to pay more to save time and mental stress.
+Why would someone pay more for a product so that if it breaks later, you can have someone look at it conveniently?
+However, it isn’t pointless for a less tech-savvy or very busy person who commands higher wages and is willing to pay more to save time and mental stress.
 A person making $500 per hour (obviously an exaggerated example) should be more than willing to pay extra for things that will save him or her time and preserve his or her energy.
-It's just worth it for them.
+It’s just worth it for them.